starburstdata/ps-sep-health-checker/README.md

    - This should launch a jupyter session on `http://localhost:8888/`

-   - Open (Import) the notebook `health_status_checker.ipynb` into jupyter, and execute the cells in order.
+   - Open (Import) the notebook `ps_sep_health_checker.ipynb` into jupyter, and execute the cells in order.

 # Execution
 Before you can Notebook code you need to provide input parameters.
 Those allow you to connect the tool to [Backend Service DB](https://docs.starburst.io/latest/admin/backend-service.html) of the SEP cluster you want to analyze and specify timeframe for analysis.
-For detailed explanation of the parameters refer to [Input parameters](https://github.com/starburstdata/ps-health-status-checker/tree/main?tab=readme-ov-file#input-parameters) paragraph.
+For detailed explanation of the parameters refer to [Input parameters](https://github.com/starburstdata/ps-sep-health-checker/tree/main?tab=readme-ov-file#input-parameters) paragraph.

 # Detailed Description